hiero-ledger/hiero-docs/docs/mirror-node-api/rest-api.md

 Returns a list of all contract entity items on the network.
 {% endswagger-description %}

-{% swagger-parameter in="query" name="contractId" type="String" %}
-The ID of the contract to return information for
-{% endswagger-parameter %}

 {% swagger-parameter in="query" name="limit" type="integer" %}
 The limit of items to return